College Career Readiness

 - Recruit, educate, and graduate more first-generation engineering majors.

 2012-2013 TATE Cohort

-This early assessment and academic preparation program, UTSA Ready, is a collaborative effort among four important San Antonio educational systems: UTSA, Northside Independent School District (NISD), San Antonio Independent School District (SAISD), and Harlandale Independent School District (HISD).
+UTSA Ready is an early assessment and academic preparation program that is conducted in collaboration with local school districts.
 The goal of this unprecedented partnership is to ensure that high school students have the English and mathematics college readiness skills required by UTSA.